jonigl/ollama-mcp-bridge/README.md

 > [!NOTE]
 > Tests require the server to be running on localhost:8000.
 Make sure to start the server before running pytest.

-This creates a seamless experience where Ollama can use any tool from any connected MCP server without the client needing to know about the underlying MCP infrastructure.

 ## Inspiration and Credits